scho-git/good_book_classification/README.md

 From the above summary chart, logistic regression performed the fastest in both fit and prediction time.
 However, due to its low F-1 score for 0 (bad books), we can see that it uniformly predicted 1 for all of its predictions, which would not be a practical model.

 The best performing model would be the random forest algorithm, with 0.66 and 0.64 F-1 scores for bad and good books, respectively.
-Although the fit time for the random forest is the longest one, the prediction time is much lower.
+Closely behind is the XGBoost model with 0.66 and 0.63 F-1 scores.
+Since the performance is almost comparable, and the prediction time is much lower for the XGBoost model, that seems like the best model to proceed forward with.
 Prediction time is more important given how much more often it would be run, compared to fitting the model.

 The model's performance, however, is still not where I would like it to be, and there are a few things that could be done to improve the model.